 If your brand makes a cultural error like BMW, it’s important to react appropriately in order to minimise the damage and hopefully salvage what you can.
 The first thing to do is apologise quickly and to take ownership – never try to shrug off or minimise the mistake, particularly if it has caused offence.

-Now’s the time to really exercise your cultural sensitivity to understand the appropriate apology format for this market.
+Now’s the time to really exercise your cultural sensitivity in advertising to understand the appropriate apology format for this market.
 You must also pull all of the offending marketing materials and messages immediately.

 The unwritten rule of making amends is to go away and reflect on your sins before returning to exceed expectations.
 For brands already finding it hard to connect with a new market, it’s even harder to return after making a miscalculation.